ArchiMoebius/zippy/README.md

 When it's time for you to test out your install or for another user to install your agent, it's pretty simple.
 Within Mythic you can run the `mythic-cli` binary to install this in one of three ways:

-* `sudo ./mythic-cli install github https://github.com/user/repo` to install the main branch
+* `sudo ./mythic-cli install github https://github.com/ArchiMoebius/zippy` to install the main branch
-* `sudo ./mythic-cli install github https://github.com/user/repo branchname` to install a specific branch of that repo
+* `sudo ./mythic-cli install github https://github.com/ArchiMoebius/zippy main` to install a specific branch of that repo
 * `sudo ./mythic-cli install folder /path/to/local/folder/cloned/from/github` to install from an already cloned down version of an agent repo

 Now, you might be wondering _when_ should you or a user do this to properly add your agent to their Mythic instance.
 There's no wrong answer here, just depends on your preference.
 The three options are: